Calcium and Cancer Prevention: Strengths and Limits of the Evidence

 For adults (including women who are pregnant or breastfeeding) and for children age 1 or older, the safe upper limit of calcium intake is 2.5 grams (or 2500 mg) per day (1).

-Too much calcium in the diet and from dietary supplements can lead to unwanted side effects (see Question 4 for information about side effects).
+Too much calcium in the diet and from dietary supplements can lead to unwanted side effects.

 The U.S. Department of Agriculture’s 1994–1996 Continuing Survey of Food Intakes by Individuals showed that the average daily calcium intakes in the United States for males and females over age 9 were 925 mg and 657 mg, respectively, or less than the recommended intake (2).